 - year [see also: date] The same year, Maurer showed that.....
 Maurer, in the same year, showed that.....
 In the year 2000 (In 2000), two important number theory conferences were held at Princeton University.
-However, the connection with Gromov's work has been obscured in recent years by an emphasis (in the algebraic topology literature) on configuration spaces. - yet [see also: but, still, nevertheless] For j = 1 the operator is bounded, yet [= but] the integral (8) fails to be finite.
+However, the connection with Gromov's work has been obscured in recent years by an emphasis (in the algebraic topology literature) on configuration spaces.
+However, over the last fifteen years or so, there have been many examples of explicit descriptions of non-trivial metrizable universal minimal flows: see [Pe], [GW] and [K]. - yet [see also: but, still, nevertheless] For j = 1 the operator is bounded, yet [= but] the integral (8) fails to be finite.
 Then F is strictly increasing and yet has zero derivative on a dense set.
 In the next section we introduce yet another formulation of the problem.
 The as yet unproved conjecture of Newman is that.....
 On the other hand, as yet, we have not taken advantage of the basic property enjoyed by S: it is a simplex.
+We expect that this is likely to hold for all outers, but cannot prove this as yet.
 The conjecture has not been proved yet.
-In the remainder of this section, we study some properties of K, with the eventual aim (not realized yet) of describing K directly using G. Further research may yet explain the enigma. - yield [see also: produce, provide] The argument can easily be modified to yield a proof for the case of k positive.
-At first glance Lemma 2 seems to yield four possible outcomes.
-Another proof (yielding more information) can be found in [GH].
-Specifically, one might hope that a clever application of something like Choquet's theorem would yield the desired conclusion.
-The idea of the following proof, which yields both (a) and (b) at one stroke, is due to von Neumann.
-This finally yields f = g.
-[Not: "yields that f = g"] The case where i is odd yields to a similar argument.
+In the remainder of this section, we study some properties of K, with the eventual aim (not realized yet) of describing K directly using G. Further research may yet explain the enigma.
+Some, but not yet all, of these 22 forms have since been shown to be regular.

+yield [see also: produce, provide] The argument can easily be modified to yield a proof for the case of k positive. • At first glance Lemma 2 seems to yield four possible outcomes. • Another proof (yielding more information) can be found in [GH]. • Specifically, one might hope that a clever application of something like Choquet's theorem would yield the desired conclusion. • The idea of the following proof, which yields both (a) and (b) at one stroke, is due to von Neumann. • This finally yields f = g.
+[NOT "yields that f = g"] • The case where i is odd yields to a similar argument.